Argentina’s Fernandez denies charges in corruption case

-BUENOS AIRES, Argentina (AP) — Former Argentine President Cristina Fernandez is denying any wrongdoing following recent accusations that she was responsible for a corruption scheme involving public works contracts.
+BUENOS AIRES, Argentina (AP) — Former President Cristina Fernandez on Monday denied any wrongdoing following recent accusations that she was responsible for a corruption scheme involving public works contracts that has ensnared many of Argentina’s former officials and business elite.

-Fernandez said in a written statement presented to a federal court Monday that the accusations are false and politically motivated.
+Fernandez appeared before a court in Buenos Aires but declined to speak.
+Instead, she said in a written statement that the accusations by Federal Judge Claudio Bonadio, who summoned her to testify, are false and politically motivated.

-More than a dozen people have been arrested in the case.
-They include business leaders and former officials who served in Fernandez’s 2007-2015 administration.
+So far, 15 people have been arrested in the case.
+They include business leaders from construction companies and former officials who served in Fernandez’s 2007-2015 administration.

-The case is based on an investigation by La Nacion newspaper into alleged corruption over more than a decade during the governments of Fernandez and her late husband, Nestor Kirchner.
-The newspaper says the driver of one of the accused kept notebooks with detailed information on bribes.
+The case is based on an investigation by the newspaper La Nacion into alleged corruption over more than a decade during the governments of Fernandez and her predecessor and late husband, Nestor Kirchner.

 Most Read Nation & World Stories